| || |

 Funding up to $10,000 for tuition and living expenses (amounts designated by each university) will be available to students who are accepted into a Master of Science degree program at an approved university, and who commit to taking identified required core courses and elective courses.
 On-line programs are not eligible for E2F funding.
 The funded student must commit to working for one of the program sponsors for a minimum of two years following graduation.

-The priority application period is about three months and generally opens in August/September.
-The application may remain posted beyond the priority period due to various reasons (e.g. Selection Committee schedule, funding availability), but students are encouraged to apply as soon as possible to assure consideration.
+The application period is a minimum of 3 months and generally opens in August/September.
+The application may remain posted beyond a 3 month period due to various reasons (e.g. more student funding becomes available, Selection Committee schedule), but students are encouraged to apply as soon as possible to assure consideration.
 Funding for selected students is typically provided by the program in the summer before the start of the academic year.

 If you have questions regarding this site or the funding program, please contact us.